nearit/Android-UI-Bindings/README.md

 - [Coupon list](docs/COUPON_LIST.md)

 ## Customization
 Each feature has its own `UI Customization` section.
-To customize fonts, please see [here](docs/FONTS.md).
+To globally customize fonts and text colors, please see [here](docs/GLOBAL_CUSTOMIZATION.md).

 ## Configuration
 Add the NearIT-UI library dependency.
 If your project uses Gradle build system, add the following dependency to `build.gradle` of your app: